Education Options in Nevada

 Posted by Nevada Homeschool Network on Monday, August 27, 2018

 The compulsory school attendance age for children in Nevada is between 7 and 18 (unless the child has graduated).
 That means that by the time a child turns 7 he/she must be enrolled in a public or private school or the parent must file an Notification of Intent to Homeschool with the local school district in which the child resides.
 Parents can choose to voluntarily begin their child’s academic training at age 5 (Kindergarten) or 6 (Kindergarten or First Grade) by enrolling them in a public or private school or even homeschooling the child (but no paperwork need be submitted until the child turns 7 years old).
-There is also a fourth option, the “ESA Opt-in Child,” that has not been funded by the NV Legislature and is discussed in the list below of all “education options.”
+There was a fourth “school” option adopted by the 2015 NV Legislature but repealed in 2019.
+The “ESA Opt-in Child,” was never funded nor operational

 The video above is a short primer on the Education Options available in Nevada but let’s get into the nuts and bolts below.
 Understanding “who” funds the education of the child is an important part of choosing the best education option… government funding = government control.
 Parent/private funding = parent/private school control.
 This companion chart, Nevada Parental Choice Options.2019.June lays out the details showing “Who” is in control of the education dependent on the “choice” of education option the parent makes.
 So, let’s get started.

 First, what NV laws compel children to be educated and by whom?